Finn Valley Voice

-The Finn Valley Voice is a local newspaper published in the Finn Valley region of central and eastern Donegal, Ireland.
-The paper was founded in 1994 and is independently owned.
-It also claims to be the only newspaper in Ireland owned and managed entirely by women.
-The paper is one of two to be based in the town of Ballybofey, competing with the Finn Valley Post, and covers several other urban areas such as Stranorlar, Lifford, Castlefin and Fintown as well.
-The Finn Valley Voice is not accessed by the ABC.
+The Finn Valley Voice is a local newspaper published in the Finn Valley region of County Donegal in Ireland.
+Founded in 1994, it is based in Ballybofey.
+It is independently owned, and claims to be the only newspaper in Ireland owned and managed entirely by women.
+The newspaper is one of two to be based in Ballybofey, competing with the Finn Valley Post, and covers several other urban areas such as Stranorlar, Lifford, Castlefin and Fintown.